bachvietdo01/bachvietdo01.github.io/_posts/2025-06-18-intro-to-sinkhorn-algo.md

 [1] Cuturi, Marco.
 "Sinkhorn distances: Lightspeed computation of optimal transport."
 Advances in neural information processing systems 26 (2013)

 [2] Nutz, Marcel, and Johannes Wiesel.
 "Entropic optimal transport: Convergence of potentials."
 Probability Theory and Related Fields 184.1 (2022): 401-424.

+[3] Karimi, Mohammad Reza, Ya-Ping Hsieh, and Andreas Krause.
+"Sinkhorn flow as mirror flow: A continuous-time framework for generalizing the sinkhorn algorithm."
+International Conference on Artificial Intelligence and Statistics.
+PMLR, 2024.

+[4] Aubin-Frankowski, Pierre-Cyril, Anna Korba, and Flavien Léger.
+"Mirror descent with relative smoothness in measure spaces, with application to sinkhorn and em."
+Advances in Neural Information Processing Systems 35 (2022): 17263-17275.